AnyLog-co/documentation/examples/Connecting Nodes.md

 The **bind address** is a boolean parameter in the configuration for each type of service (TCP, REST, Messaging).
 * If the bind is set to **true** - incoming messages are allowed using a single IP and Port (specified in the Bind Address column).
-* If the bind is set to **false** - incoming messages are allowed using any IP reachable to the machine (External and Internal) with the specified port (The Bind Address column will show 0.0.0.0 followed by the allowed port).
+* If the bind is set to **false** - incoming messages are allowed using any IP reachable to the machine (External and Internal) with the specified port (the Bind Address column will show 0.0.0.0 followed by the allowed port).

 ### Reaching to nodes using the CLIs